Look It Up: Bilingual Dictionaries Improve Neural Machine Translation: Conclusion

 \section{Conclusion}

 In this paper, we presented a simple yet effective way to incorporate dictionaries into a Transformer NMT system, by attaching definitions to source sentences to form a nonlinear structure that the Transformer can learn how to use.
-We showed that our method can beat baselines significantly, by up to 3.1 BLEU.
+We showed that our method can beat baselines significantly, by up to 1.8 BLEU.
 We also analyzed our system's outputs and found that our model is learning to select and adapt parts of the definition, which it does not learn to do when the dictionary is simply appended to the training data.
-We also found that our method has some potential to work with monolingual dictionaries.